 You don't have to be a Star Wars super fan to know who George Lucas is.
 The acclaimed filmmaker, who is also famous for creating the story behind the Indiana Jones series, has been one of Hollywood's biggest names for more than 40 years now.
-In honor of the four-time Oscar nominee's 75th birthday on May 14th, here are some fascinating facts you might not know about George Lucas.
+But here are some fascinating facts you might not know about George Lucas.

 1. George Lucas didn't always want to be a filmmaker.

 George Lucas didn't always want to be a filmmaker.
 In fact, it was only after failing at a handful of other careers that Lucas made his way into show business.
 According to The Hollywood Reporter, as a teen Lucas dreamed of becoming a professional race car driver until a near-fatal accident while he was in high school derailed those plans.
 After graduating from high school, Lucas attempted to join the Air Force but was rejected because he had too many speeding tickets.

 One of Lucas’s earliest film jobs was serving as a camera operator on Gimme Shelter, Albert and David Maysles's critically acclaimed 1970 Rolling Stones film that documented the band’s free 1969 concert at the Altamont Speedway in California, which turned tragic when four concertgoers were killed (including Meredith Hunter, who was stabbed to death not far from the stage, and whose murder was captured on film).

-3. His dog was a major influence on his work.
+3. George Lucas's dog was a major influence on his work.

 The Alaskan Malamute Lucas owned while writing the first Star Wars film inspired two now-iconic characters: The dog’s name, Indiana, became the name of Harrison Ford’s character in the Indiana Jones series.
 And the look of Chewbacca, Han Solo’s faithful sidekick in the Star Wars series, was based on Lucas's pup.